vatlab/sos/doc/sos_format_v1.md

 That is to say, `'${set(1, 4, tuple('b', 1/3.), 3)}` could be `4 3 b 0.3333333333333333 1` where
 string representations of items in a Python set object is joint in no particular order.

+Format specifier will be applied to each item of an object is the object is a list, dictionary etc.

 #### Alternative sigil